-The loan receivable from the Pymble Project is classified as a financial asset carried at amortised cost and is considered to have low credit risk, and the loss allowance recognised during the period was therefore limited to 12 months expected losses and is immaterial.
+The loan receivable from the Cascade Gardens, Pymble and The Peninsula, Hope Island projects are classified as a financial asset carried at amortised cost and is considered to have low credit risk, and the loss allowance recognised during the period was therefore limited to 12 months expected losses and is immaterial.
 The Group's assessment considered the lack of losses incurred on similar projects and the project structure requires the Group's to recoup its contributions to the project prior to payments of any profit.
-As a result, the potential loss allowance calculated as at 31 December 2020 was immaterial.
+As a result, the potential loss allowance calculated as at 31 December 2021 was immaterial.

-The loan is secured by a personal guarantee from the sole director of LFD, the Joint Venture partner of Pymble Project.
+The Cascade Garden, Pymble loan is secured by a personal guarantee from the sole director of LFD, the Joint Venture partner of Cascade Gardens, Pymble project.
+The Hope Island loan is secured by a charge over the developable land.